arcolinux/archlinux-kernel-manager-dev/README.md

 # Arch Linux Kernel Manager

-A GTK4 Python application used to install and remove Linux Kernels on an Arch based system.
+A GTK4 Python application which installs and removes Linux Kernels on Arch Linux based systems.

 Installation and removal of Kernels is carried out using Pacman.